pilz0/dashboard/README.md

 # dashboard
-Watch my stuff break, noot in use lel
+Watch my stuff break, not in use lel